vidarrrr/Wi-Fi-Channel-Graph/README.md

 With the GetActiveChannels function, you can find the channel ranges by passing the Wi-Fi channel width type and channel frequency value.

+With the FrequencyToChannel function, you can find the channel by passing the Wi-Fi channelFrequency value.

 [![](https://jitpack.io/v/vidarrrr/Wi-Fi-Channel-Graph.svg)](https://jitpack.io/#vidarrrr/Wi-Fi-Channel-Graph/1.0.0)

 # Example Code